Simply fill out the form below and we will be in touch to discuss your application

 to one of our available syndicates.
 We are excited at the prospect of your participation.

-THE TIN MAN is Fred Archer Racing’s flagship horse having won two Group Ones and nearly a million pounds in prize money.
+THE TIN MAN is Fred Archer Racing’s flagship horse having won three Group Ones and £1,257,258 in prize money

 He was the first horse bought for FAR having been purchased at Tattersalls Book One Yearling Sales in 2013.
 His shares cost £10,700.
 Being a half brother by EQUIANO to a previous stable star, DEACON BLUES, his shares sold within two days.
 He was due to run as a two year old in August 2014 but, unfortunately, had a small set back which stopped him running that year.